adriaanbd/simple_survey_form/README.md

 elements (located either by id, css selector, tag name) on the `locators.py` file, and the page method actions using those web elements on `page.py`.

+Please due note that the backend is still in development.

 ## Here's a snippet of the Survey Form

 ![Snippet of Survey Form](https://github.com/adriaanbd/simple_survey_form/blob/master/resources/survey_form.PNG "Snippet of Survey Form")